DanielLarionov/AutomaticTextSummarizer/README.md

 # AutomaticTextSummarizer
 Automatic Text summarizer using tf-idf and restricted Boltzmann machines.

-With a text similiarty check function using spaCy’s word similarity function.
-Use of GUI windows using PyQT5.
+With a text similiarty check function using spaCy’s word similarity function, And a use of GUI windows using PyQT5.